 This one is interesting in that it teaches you why we do some of the things we do embedded in our habits.
 If you are looking to kick away a bad habit, this book is for you.
 It also teaches you how companies convince consumers of buying their products by utilizing people’s habit patterns.
 I have found it super interesting and an eye opener for how our brains work.
 If you were ever wondering why you go into Target with the intention of only buying one thing, but end up with several items, then read this book to understand why.
 It shows you how Target gets its consumers to spend more by strategically keeping track of habits.
 I think this book is also great because it will keep you mindful of your habits and make it easier to be in the moment.
 Habits are a strange part of life, but in a way really cool if you can use them to your advantage.
 I highly suggest you give this book a chance.
 I will probably read it again soon.

-This one took me quite some time to read.
-I thought it would be the same concept as “Think and Grow Rich”, but it was different in many ways.
+This one took me a little longer to read because I thought it would be the same concepts as “Think and Grow Rich”, but it was very different in many ways.
 This one gives you more concepts and exercises that you can do on your own.
 It also makes you question the things you do from your daily habits.
-It changes your thinking, whether if that is thinking small or thinking negatively, and it allows you to change your perspective on a lot of subjects.
-It puts you in a goal setting mind frame and helps you achieve your small wins daily.
-It also helps you think and dream more creatively.
-This one was more entertaining to read than “Think and Grow Rich”, although, you know I would still choose the latter if I had to choose.
+It changes your thinking; whether that is thinking small or thinking negatively, it allows you to change your perspective on a lot of subjects.
+It allows you to be on a goal-setting mindset and allows you to achieve your small wins, daily.
+This one was a little “lighter” read than “Think and Grow Rich” as it wasn’t as intense, but I would still highly suggest you read “Think and Grow Rich” first.

-In my experience I have found it helpful to read books to keep me in a particular mindset.
+In my experience, I have found it helpful to read books to keep me in a particular mindset.
 This one is a short and easy read.
 It teaches you that anything is possible with determination, focus and drive.
 The author, Jesse, wrote this book in 7 days to prove that point.
-Don’t let that discourage you into thinking this book is nothing but great, it is truly amazing.
-It gives you once again great concepts to embed into your daily routine.
-It has so many useful resources that you can use including a fast 20 min workout you can do in the mornings.
-This book is a hidden gem.
-It is also only $0.99 on Amazon right now which is more reasons to read it this summer.
+Don’t let that discourage into thinking this book is nothing but great, it is truly amazing.
+It gives you, once again, great concepts to embed into your daily routine.
+It has many useful resources that you can use including a fast 20 minute workout you can do in the mornings.
+This book is also only $0.99 on Amazon, which is insane because it’s a gem!

-Some pretty cool hustlers to date: Albert Einstein, Benjamin Franklin, Bill Gates, Charles Darwin, Elon Musk, Halle Berry, Jamie Foxx, John Lee Dumas, Sigmund Freud, Tim Ferriss, Tom Brady, Tony Robbins, Tom Hanks… Maybe you’re next on the list!
+Some pretty cool hustlers to date: Albert Einstein, Benjamin Franklin, Bill Gates, Charles Darwin, Elon Musk, Halle Berry, Jamie Foxx, John Lee Dumas, Sigmund Freud, Tim Ferris, Tom Brady, Tony Robbins, Tom Hanks….. & maybe you’re next on the list!

 “Someone’s opinion of you does not have to become your reality.” – Les Brown